 Patient Quality of Life after Hernia Repair

-Ventral hernia repairs have significant economic ramifications for employers, insurers, and patients because of the volume of procedures, complications rate, the significant rate of recurrences, and escalating costs.
+Ventral hernia repairs have significant economic ramifications for employers, insurers, and patients because of the volume of procedures, rate of complications, the significant rate of recurrences, and escalating costs.
 Ventral hernia repairs in the United States are estimated to cost at least $3.2 billion annually1, based on 2006 data.
 Notably, the report also found that every reduction in recurrence results in substantial cost savings – each 1% reduction would save about $32 million annually.2

 Societal Benefits of Biosynthetic Materials

 This product is synthetically made in a controlled environment.
 The product does not utilize human or animal derived tissue, so there is no risk of cell, disease, or virus transmission.